 Kailua Beach Park has actually grown a little larger over the past couple of decades, thanks to many Lanikai real estate beach homes that built sea walls to protect their properties from land erosion.
 The irony of these efforts was losing their beautiful beachfront sand in the process, which naturally shifted over to Kailua Beach Park.

-This Oahu Beach, unlike Lanikai Beach, has bathroom
+This Oahu Beach, unlike Lanikai Beach,

 facilities, beach showers, and picnic tables located on the park